 NRPLUS MEMBER ARTICLE A mong this year’s Best Foreign Film Oscar nominees, Poland’s Cold War and Germany’s Never Look Away look a lot like Hollywood’s own politically woke claptrap.

 Never Look Away is the one that most easily appeals to the predilections of American film culture.
 Florian Henckel von Donnersmarck’s three-hour-plus epic is a virtual seminar in lingering European guilt.
 It’s full of stylishly grim World War II anecdotes about Fascist cruelty and family disintegration — all within a bio-pic that parallels the life and canvases of painter Gerhard Richter.

 Von Donnersmarck imitates Richter’s personal artistic struggle to show the painful experience of self-conscious survival — …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?